vuestorefront/shopware-pwa/README.md

 #### User Stories

-- Simplified User Story format to describe the issue is used - e.g. - I want to `<goal>` So that `<reason>`.
+- Simplified User Story format to describe the issue is used - e.g., I want to `<goal>` So that `<reason>`.
 - Epic (label) is assigned (the epic provides team members with background information and additional business value).
 - Acceptance criteria are listed.
-- Dependencies are identified and no external dependencies would block the item from being completed (e.g. missing decision / information / implementation from other departments / development teams or missing tools).
+- Dependencies are identified, and no external dependencies would block the item from being completed (e.g. missing decision/information/implementation from other departments/development teams or missing tools).
-- User story is small enough to be completed in one sprint.
+- The user story is small enough to be completed in one sprint.
-- Team knows what to do, and do not see any blocking points.
+- The team knows what to do and do not see any blocking points.

 #### Bugs

-- Current behavior is explained.
+- The current behaviour is explained.
 - Steps to reproduce are explained.
-- Expected behavior is explained.
+- The expected behaviour is defined.
 - If possible, screenshot or gif is provided.

 ### Definition of Done